-In this tutorial Julien will breakdown her workflow how to create an appealing architecture site or master plan illustration in Photoshop based on an imported cad drawing.
+In this tutorial Julien will breakdown her workflow how to make a site plan rendering or master plan illustration in Photoshop based on an imported cad drawing.
 She will show how to smartly apply textures in a way that is dynamic, realistic and most importantly improve the workflow speed!
 In other words: She will try to get a nice result with reasonable effort – enjoy it!

 I will use an older university project of a sound gallery intended to plug into the existing cultural arts precinct of the city.
 The definition of the term art appears to be expanding and so this project was about treating sound as a form of art itself.
 As a master plan the idea was to establish as strong a relation with its existing urban and natural fabric.